cloud-agnost/agnost-website/server/storage/files.md

 ### Replace file

 You can replace the file by calling the `replace` method.
-It keeps the name of the file but replaces file contents, size, encoding and mime-type with the newly uploaded file info and returns the metadata of the file after replacement.
+It keeps the name of the file but replaces file contents, size and mime-type with the newly uploaded file info and returns the metadata of the file after replacement.
+Please note that `FileStreamObject.path` or `FileDiskObject.path` data will be ignored since only the contents of the file is replaced not its path or name.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" } ]}>